-From the ancient times of Keshim and all the way to modern times, the Medrean Sea has bustled with exploration, commerce, piracy, and war.
-Such history has this region seen that the Academy of Glaven has an entire wing of its library dedicated to the Medrean alone.
-The Medrean Nations are those whose coasts line the Medrean Sea.
-The nations account for the six major nations of Celaphania—namely Armillia, Glaven, Corellica, Crethia, and Seranosa.
+From the ancient times of Keshim to modern times, the Medrean Sea has bustled with exploration, commerce, piracy, and war.
+The Medrean Nations are those nations whose coastlines touch the Medrean—those being Armillia, Glaven, Vanamar, Crethia, Corellica, and Seranosa.
 Over the centuries, the countries around the Medrean have numbered anywhere from one to over a dozen.
-Never once—not even during the darkest of ages—has Medrean civilization faded away.
+But not once—not even during the darkest of ages—has Medrean civilization faded.
 Whether plagued by barbarian pirate ships or graced by mighty merchant galleys, the Medrean has been, and will forever be, the heart and soul of civilization.

 Another small sea just off the Medrean is the Emerald Sea, located north of Glaven.
-There are fewer islands in the Emerald Sea than in other seas, and less commerce.
-Several major port cities exist on the shores of the Emerald Sea, including Provania, the capital of the duchy of Provania.
+There are fewer islands in the Emerald Sea than in other seas, and much less commerce.
+Even so, several major port cities exist on the shores of the Emerald Sea, including Provania, the capital of the duchy of Provania.

 The Olusian Sea is the southernmost sea connected to the Medrean Sea.
 The warm shallow waters of the Olusian have always provided a bounty of fish and shellfish, and has supported countless towns, port, and villages since the days of antiquity.

 The Pyridine Mountains mark the border between Armillia and the Erylion Frontier.
 Located to the northwest of Armillia and to the south of Erylion, the Pyridines are a towering range of snow-capped mountains.
-The mountains are considered wild-country and many bandits, goblins, and barbarian people live in the mountains, preying upon those who wander from the more frequented trails.
-In the southern foothills of the Pyridines lies the Eldrien kingdom of Larunin Vay.
-Several small Dworghen settlements can be found in the western ranges.
+The region is considered wild-country and many bandits, goblins, and barbarians prey upon those who wander from the more frequented trails.
+In the southern foothills of the Pyridines lies the Eldren kingdom of Larunin Vay.
+Several Dworghen settlements can be found in the western ranges.

 Great Barrier Mountains